rrich360/Apache2.4-PHP7-MySQL-phpMyAdmin-manual-configuration/README.md

 and using phpMyAdmin to store data in database.

-1. Download Apache, PHP, MySQL, phpMyAdmin
+1. Download Apache, PHP, MySQL, phpMyAdmin...

 •	Download Apache for Windows: https://www.apachelounge.com/download/